cadenzaflow/cadenzaflow-docs-static/get-started/content/spring-boot/project-setup.md

 We will start by setting up a Spring Boot application as an Apache Maven Project inside Eclipse.
 This consists of three steps:

 1. Create a new Maven Project in Eclipse
-2. Add the Camunda & Spring Boot dependencies
+2. Add the CadenzaFlow & Spring Boot dependencies
 3. Add a main class as an entry point for launching the Spring Boot application.

 In the following sections, we go through this process step by step.